 After Entrada, she left the field and traveled to India and Nepal to deepen her studies of yoga, meditation and yogic philosophy.
 Upon her return, she started school to become a holistic health coach and is now board certified and helps her clients discover their innate resilience, strength and ability to heal themselves.
 She became certified at the 500 and 800 hour levels in yoga by her yoga teacher Sri Dharma Mittra.
 Jenna also recently earned her Masters in Integral Counseling Psychology at the California Institute of Integral Studies.
 In addition to mentoring her 360 Transitions clients, Jenna is also a therapist at Evoke Entrada.

 She takes a holistic approach to her work: no part of her client's life goes unturned-from their diet and lifestyle to their relationships and physical activity, the entire person is honored and seen as important.
 It is vitally important to her to help her clients not only survive, but thrive and she helps them create a life they are excited to live.
 In her work with parents, Jenna has the unique perspective of having worked as a field guild and then therapist in wilderness and as a Mentor and now Parent Coach for 360 Transitions.
 She loves to hike, cycle, ski, cook, read, eat vegan food, travel, be outdoors, share her favorite essential oils with others and, of course, practice yoga.
-She lives in San Francisco.
+She lives in Salt Lake City, Utah.